 Vice President Joe Biden will meet Friday and Saturday with South American leaders in Chile before he heads to Costa Rica for another two-day meeting with Central American heads of state.

 The visits underscore Obama's interest in addressing regional issues despite other, more pressing crises, experts say.
-Biden's two-country tour following the series of Cabinet-level meetings show Obama is trying to diversify his approach to Latin America so that he does not concentrate on the drug-fueled violence in Mexico at the expense of other nations, experts said.
+Biden's two-country tour following the series of Cabinet-level meetings show Obama is trying to diversify his approach to Latin America so that he does not concentrate on the drug-fueled violence in Mexico at the expense of other nations, experts s